 Ring modulation and amplitude modulation are similar but not exactly the same.

 The key difference in the resulting output between RM and AM is that AM keeps the original modulator signal frequencies in the output.
-Ring modulation, as we’ve discussed, removes the original modulator frequencies from the output, leaving only the sum and difference frequencies of the carrier and modulator.
+As we've discussed, ring modulation removes the original modulator frequencies from the output, leaving only the sum and difference frequencies of the carrier and modulator.

 This happens because a ring modulator's carrier signal will actually go into negative and affect the polarity of the modulator signal.

-Notice that the 0 volts line (the horizontal black line) is different on the carrier signal of the AM illustration.
+Notice that the 0 volts line (the horizontal black line) is different from the carrier signal of the AM illustration.
 This represents the unipolar nature of the AM modulator wave.
-The entirety of the AM carrier is above 0 V while the RM carrier is negative half the time.
+The entirety of the AM carrier is above 0 V, while the RM carrier is negative half the time.

 That was a lot of information.
 Let's recap to help simplify!